-Top seven questions relating to Bluestone Mortgages transfer of equity
+Examples of recent questions relating to Bluestone Mortgages transfer of equity

-Please give the details of anyone to be added to the property title?
+Please give the name(s) and addresse(s) of anyone to be removed from the title deeds?

-Where you are adding someone on to the title deeds how would you like to hold the property?
+If you are adding someone on to the title deeds how would you like to hold the property?
 Please provide your instructions by completing and returning a“Joint Ownership Declaration” Form.

 Tax and Legal